-The Student-Staff Partnerships (SSP) Team and nominated Student Partners co-review and assess all project submissions according to all selection criteria below.
+The Student-Staff Partnerships (SSP) team and nominated student partners co-review and assess project submissions according to selection criteria and program requirements below.

 Scope and motivation